jchristopher/attachments/readme.txt

 == Changelog ==

 Please see [Attachments' changelog on GitHub](https://github.com/jchristopher/attachments/docs/changelog.md)

+= 3.5.9 =
+* Added link to collapse Attachments to make sorting easier
+* Fixes PHP Notice on installation
+* Fixes illegal offset error on PHP7

 = 3.5.8 =
 * Fixed a potential issue when migrating from Attachments Pro